On Feldman-Katok metric and entropy formulae: Introduction

-It is worth noting that when considering entropy we get the same value among using the balls defined by $d_n$, $\bar{d_n}$ and $d_{FK_n}$, nevertheless, the advantage to use $d_{FK_n}$ is that it allows time delay by ignoring the synchronization of points in orbits with only order preserving required, which is reasonable when studying statistical properties of long time behaviors and leads to the property, serving as the main source of differences between Feldman-Katok pseudometric $d_{FK}$ and the mean pseudometric $\bar{d}$, that $d_{FK}$ is invariant along the orbits (see, e.g., \cite[Fact 17]{FK}).
+It is worth noting that when considering entropy we get the same value among using the balls defined by $d_n$, $\bar{d_n}$ and $d_{FK_n}$, nevertheless, the advantage to use $d_{FK_n}$ is that it is an isomorphism invariant when studying the measure FK-complexity (Proposition \ref{prop:measure-complexity}) and it allows `time delay' and `space jump' by ignoring the synchronization of points in measuring orbit segments' distance with only order preserving required, which is reasonable when studying statistical properties of long time behaviors and leads to the property, serving as the main source of differences between Feldman-Katok pseudometric $d_{FK}$ and the mean pseudometric $\bar{d}$, that $d_{FK}$ is invariant along the orbits (see, e.g., \cite[Fact 17]{FK}).

 The paper is organized as follows.
-In section 2, we give entropy formulas for Feldman-Katok metric.
-In section 3, we study the weak-mean pseudometric related to Feldman-Katok metric.
-In section 4, we study $\mu$-$FK$-equicontinuity and strengthen some results in \cite{loose}.
+In Section \ref{sect:2}, we give entropy formulas for Feldman-Katok metric.
+In Section \ref{sect:weak-mean pseudometric}, we study the weak-mean pseudometric related to Feldman-Katok metric.
+In Section \ref{sect:FK-equi}, we study $\mu$-$FK$-equicontinuity and strengthen some results in \cite{loose}.
 In Appendix we collect some proofs for completeness.